ECTS

 Faculty of Science

-This course focuses on natural mineral waters and thermal waters, whose specific characteristics make them special resources in terms of exploitation, management and protection of their deposits.
-Students will be trained in the specific technical and regulatory/health aspects of exploiting these resources, notably through presentations by industry professionals and a visit to an exploitation site.
-They will also be made aware of the management and protection of this type of aquifer, so as to be able to propose study protocols to be implemented in situ to characterize and protect these resources, and thus acquire hydrogeological expertise for this type of aquifer.
+This EU focuses on natural mineral waters and thermal waters, whose specific characteristics make them unique resources in terms of exploitation, management, and protection of their deposits.
+Students will thus be trained in the specific technical and regulatory/health aspects governing the exploitation of these resources, in particular through presentations by professionals in the sector and a visit to an exploitation site.
+They will also learn about the management and protection of this type of aquifer so that they can propose study protocols to be implemented in situ to characterize and protect these resources and thus acquire hydrogeological expertise for this type of aquifer.

 In situ characterization of large aquifer systems